John-Li-happy/ForBird/README.md

 A Flappy bird inspired game

 ## Discription
-A tiny game spired with Flappy Birds
+A tiny game spired with Flappy Birds, tap to gather highest score

 ## Technologies
 SpriteKit